FAQGURU/FAQGURU/topics/en/mongodb.md

 * https://www.tutorialspoint.com/mongodb/mongodb_interview_questions.htm

 [[↑] Back to top](#MongoDB)
 ### Mention the command to list all the indexes on a particular collection.
-(Expert)

 ```js
 db.collection.getIndexes()